What are the benefits of proofreading?

-Do not gamble with the reputation and future of yourself or your business – invest in quality proofreading from Stephen York Editorial Services.
+Do not gamble with the reputation and future of yourself or your business – invest in quality proofreading from Stephen York Editorial.
 The cost of proofreading could work out less than you think, but the cost of not proofreading could be substantially more!